 * Global stocks at record, Asia ex-Japan index hits 9-1/2-yr high

-* Strong earnings propel Wall Street to close at all-time high
+* Strong earnings propel Wall Street to close at all-time highs

-* Yen, euro inch up ahead of BOJ, ECB meeting outcomes
+* Yen, euro steady ahead of BOJ, ECB meeting outcomes

 * Oil stronger on bigger-than-expected US drawdown

-SINGAPORE, July 20 (Reuters) - Asian shares scaled near-decade peak on Thursday, bolstered by a surge in global stocks to a record high on strong U.S. corporate earnings, while investors awaited the Japanese and European central bank meetings for clues on their policy outlooks.
+SINGAPORE, July 20 (Reuters) - Asian shares scaled a near-decade peak on Thursday, bolstered by a surge in global stocks to new records on strong U.S. corporate earnings, while investors awaited the Japanese and European central bank meetings for insight into their policy outlooks.

-Japan's Nikkei gained 0.1 percent.
-Australian stocks rose 0.3 percent and South Korea's KOSPI advanced 0.15 percent.
+Japan's Nikkei gained 0.4 percent.
+Australian stocks rose 0.6 percent and South Korea's KOSPI was fractionally higher.

-The MSCI World index rose for its tenth straight session on Thursday and set a record high for the sixth consecutive day, lifted by all-time closing highs on Wall Street on strong earnings reports.
+The MSCI World index inched up in its 10th straight session of gains on Thursday and set a record high for the sixth consecutive day, lifted by all-time closing highs on Wall Street in the wake of strong earnings reports.

 "In the U.S., the earnings season seems to be surprising a little bit on the upside," said Bruce McCain, chief investment strategist at Key Private Bank in Cleveland.

-The yen was marginally stronger at 111.83 to the dollar early on Thursday.
+The yen was steady at 111.91 to the dollar on Thursday.

-The euro was up about 0.1 percent at $1.1528 early on Thursday, after scaling a 14-month high this week following seemingly hawkish comments by European Central Bank President Mario Draghi.
+The euro was up about 0.1 percent at $1.1524 on Thursday, after hitting a 14-month high this week following seemingly hawkish comments by European Central Bank President Mario Draghi.

 "The euro has surged enormously on the back of hopes that the ECB is going to start the process of shutting the door on loose monetary policy," Naeem Aslam, chief market analyst at ThinkMarkets UK, wrote in a note.